 But most of these changes would move towards writing I don't want to do.
 I like blogging, but I already miss some of the energy it pulls from my fiction.
 Shifting it even further away to some sort of sterilized generic advice just to pull in a few more views would be dishonest.

 You've got to be honest and do what you love in art.
 If you don't love what you're doing, there's just no point.
 Fame and fortune are far too mercurial to consider the ends for which writing is just a means.
 The writing has to be its own reward, and that means you have to write what you love to write.
-Almost without fail, audience chasers end up tired and jaded and, more often than not, turned on by the very people they worked so hard, and for so long, to placate.
-It's the artists who just do what they love doing, and let the audience come to them who end up happy--and almost always the only ones who's work is ever really appreciated.
+Almost without fail, audience chasers end up tired and jaded and, more often than not, turned upon (not to be confused with turned on) by the very people they worked so hard, and for so long, to placate.
+It's the artists who just do what they love doing, and let the audience come to them who end up happy--and almost always the only ones whose work is ever really appreciated.

 I like being funny.
 I like being snarky.
-I like a think layer of smarm coating everything W.A.W. touches.
+I like a think layer of "Hur hur" coating everything W.A.W. touches.
 (Ew.)
-This is what makes $2/day and a deplorable lack of groupie threesomes all worth it in the end.
+This is what makes $2/day worth it in the end.
 So while I might do something tactical like include bacon in a post or use the same name even though I'm writing through a persona, I'm not going to fundamentally change my work.

 |I've got it!|